Implement the Data Model

 2. Click the Data Tools tab.

-3. In the left pane, click + Create.
+3. In the cluster schema browser, click + Create.

 4. Under Bucket, select New and enter the name student-bucket.
 Keep the default 100 MiB memory quota.